Ben Carson's West Point, youth recollections come under question

 “These are little things that get at his credibility,“ said John Feehery, a Republican strategist who is not working for any of the 2016 presidential candidates. ”He’s coming in there as an outsider who is honest and a breath of fresh air.
 If his whole life story is undermined by these little inaccuracies it could have a negative effect.”

+Carson told Fox News his account of the West Point scholarship offer “could have been more clarified.”
+He is planning to participate in a live interview on Sunday morning on CBS’s “Face The Nation,” where he will likely face tough questions.

+”Voters care about candidate integrity,” said Laura Stoker, a political science professor at the University of California, Berkeley.
+“But people - especially those who already favor Carson - will resist allegations until information is definitive.”

-Carson’s supporters seemed unperturbed, and doubted whether their candidate had been inaccurate.
+Carson’s supporters seemed unperturbed, and doubted whether the candidate had been inaccurate.

 “If I had a general come up to me when I was 17 years old and try to convince me to go to West Point and he told me my expenses would be paid, I don’t think it would be so far-fetched to think he offered me a scholarship,” said Warren Galkin, 86, of Warwick, Rhode Island, who has given money to a political action committee supporting Carson’s campaign.